How to upgrade your Apple mobile device to the latest version of iOS

 Before you upgrade: Back up

 The most important thing you can do before installing a new version of iOS is to back up your device.
-There are two ways to do that: via iTunes or iCloud.
+There are two ways to do that: Via iTunes or iCloud.

 Setting up iCloud backup

-Backing up with iCloud is simple, and once you turn it on it happens during the night when your device is plugged in. iCloud won't create a complete backup of your device, though—it only backs up certain things, as shown below in Figure A.
+Backing up with iCloud is simple, and once you turn it on it happens during the night when your device is plugged in. iCloud won't create a complete backup of your device, though—it only backs up certain things (Figure A).

 To turn iCloud backup on: